reviewboard/reviewboard/docs/manual/webapi/2.0/authenticating.rst

 .. versionadded:: 2.5

 API Tokens offer a secure way of granting access.
-These do not require storing credentials, and can be restricted in scope or revoked at will.
+These do not require storing credentials, and can be restricted in scope, set to expire, or revoked at will.

 Users will first need to create one or more tokens for their account.
 This is done through the My Account -> API Tokens page.
-Simply click :guilabel:`Create a new API token`, optionally set the policy and a description, and you're done.
+Simply click :guilabel:`Create a new API token`, optionally set the policy, expiration date, and a description, and you're done.

 To authenticate with a token, the client must send an ``Authorization`` header as part of its next API request.
 The contents of this will be